Default header image

 Cameron Fioret, Ph.D.
 2021 (Philosophy)

-I specialize in Social, Political and Environmental Philosophy, as well as Water Ethics and Justice.
-I utilize engaged theory in my research for expanding deliberative democracy to normative concerns of water, identifying political harms of water commodification (such as a lack of democracy in a state), and showing how grassroots community water activism can prevent or outlaw water injustices through ‘recommoning’ of water.
-I am currently an invited Visiting Scholar at the University of Michigan’s Water Center.
+I am a policy analyst in the Energy Policy Branch of Natural Resources Canada.
+I specialize in Social, Political, and Environmental Philosophy, as well as Water Ethics and Justice.
+I utilize engaged theory in my research to expand deliberative democracy to normative concerns of water, identify political harms of water commodification (such as a lack of democracy in a state), and show how grassroots community water activism can prevent or outlaw water injustices through the ‘commoning’ of water.

 UNU-CRIS